Team-Tomato/ext_one_Click/readme.md

-This is a simple chrome extension created using html, css and json to access Anna University related websites easily.
+This is a simple chrome extension created using html, css and json to access CEG related websites easily.

 About the Extension: